 Each week, after we review all the books learned to date, we introduce a new set of books and this use what I think is the single most valuable tool in teach kids that age the books of the Bible – music.
 There are a ton of great books of the Bible songs.
-Check out two of my favorites on YouTube: here and here

-A search of You Tube will reveal several more in a number of different genres.
 The one I have been using is closest to the first video above.
 We are currently working through the Old Testament so we do the Old Testament song every week and throw in the New Testament song from time to time.
 As the kids get more and more familiar with the books, I invite them to the front of the class to help out the other kids.

 2. Finding Specific Scriptures in the Bible